ClickUp’s fast facts

 - If ClickUp isn’t ideal for you, check out these alternatives

 ClickUp delivers one of the most impressive free plans for project management software.
-In addition to a free plan, ClickUp offers four premium plans: Unlimited, Business, Business Plus and Enterprise.
+In addition to a free plan, ClickUp offers four premium plans: Unlimited, Business, and Enterprise.

-The free plan has a variety of features that may satisfy the project management needs of individual users or small team leads.
-And unlike many of its alternatives, it does not provide a user limit.
-The free plan however is limited in terms of storage, workflows, organization and integration.
+The Free plan has a variety of features that may satisfy the project management needs of individual users or small team leads.
+Unlike many of its alternatives, it does not provide a user limit.
+However, the Free plan is limited in terms of storage, workflows, organization and integration.

-The Unlimited plan costs $5 per user per month when billed annually and $9 per user per month when billed monthly.
+The Unlimited plan costs $7 per user per month if billed annually and $10 per user per month if billed monthly.
 This plan may provide the most value for small teams.
-However, for teams that require more security features, they may have to consider the Business plan at the very least.
+However, teams that require more security features may have to consider the Business plan at the very least.

-Interestingly, ClickUp offers the unique opportunity for prospective users to “make a deal,” inviting them to suggest how much they are willing to pay per user per month.
-This opportunity is available only for the Unlimited plan.
+Interestingly, ClickUp offers a unique opportunity for prospective users to “make a deal,” inviting them to suggest how much they are willing to pay per user per month.
+This opportunity is available only on the Unlimited plan.

-Targeting midsize teams, the Business plan costs $12 per user per month, billed annually, and $19 per user per month, billed monthly.
-Business Plus is billed at $19 per user per month, billed annually, and $29 per user per month, billed monthly.
+Targeting midsize teams, the Business plan costs $12 per user per month if billed annually and $19 per user per month if billed monthly.

-ClickUp’s Enterprise plan targets many large teams; however, to obtain pricing information, you would have to reach out to their sales teams.
-For users who plan to use ClickUp over a lengthy period, then it becomes quite obvious that an annual subscription is preferable.
+ClickUp’s Enterprise plan targets many large teams; however, to obtain pricing information, you have to reach out to its sales team.
+For users who plan to use ClickUp over a lengthy period, it’s quite obvious that an annual subscription is preferable.